chupacabreh/matt-freitas-blog/site/content/post/first.md

 ---
 date: 2017-09-12
 title: An Introduction
+description: some background info and primer about my interest in web development
 ---
 As a teenager, Geocities and Angelfire websites were the go to for budding web designers to express themselves on a rapidly changing frontier of world wide web.
 A digital manifest destiny, so to speak.